Medical Policy: 02.04.46

 Studies that show how test results impact treatment decisions and how these modified treatments improve net health outcome compared with no testing are required.
 Surveys of physicians indicate that a substantial number order thrombophilia testing with the intent of influencing management, but specific management changes and the impact of those management changes on outcomes are uncertain.
 According to existing evidence and recent evidence-based guidelines, the presence of inherited thrombophilia is not an important factor in determining the optimal duration of anticoagulation in patients with VTE.

-Genetic testing for inherited thrombophilia or recurrent pregnancy loss to include testing for mutations in the MTHFR gene is considered investigational.
+Genetic testing for inherited thrombophilia or recurrent pregnancy loss to include testing for variations in the MTHFR gene is considered investigational.

 Genetic testing for MTHFR for diagnosis or management of all other indications, including but not limited to, depression, coronary artery disease, cancer, congenital heart defects, Alzheimer’s, dementia, hepatitis, stroke, infertility, Parkinson’s, migraines, peripheral neuropathy, diabetic retinopathy, autism spectrum disorder, nitrous oxide use, schizophrenia and vascular disease is considered investigational.

-Genetic testing for gene variants associated with thrombophilias is available for factor V Leiden and the prothrombin G20210A mutation and are considered investigational for the following, but not limited to:
+Genetic testing for gene variants associated with thrombophilias is available for factor V Leiden and the prothrombin G20210A variation and are considered investigational for the following, but not limited to:

-Testing for Factor V (F5) HR2 allele DNA mutation analysis is considered investigational for all indications.
+Testing for Factor V (F5) HR2 allele DNA variation analysis is considered investigational for all indications.
 The clinical validity is unproven at this time.

 Genetic testing for Hemophilia C (Factor XI, F11) is considered investigational.
 The clinical validity is unproven at this time.